 - Keeping your core braced and knees soft, press the bar up and away from you, fully extending your arm at the top.

-- Press the weight up with both hands until your arms are extended, then bring it back down slowly.
+- Press the weight with both hands until your arms are extended, then bring it back down slowly.

 - With control, lower the bar back down to the starting position.